FlowBoat/forms.flowboat.ca/README.md

 Create a `.env.local` and copy everything from `.env.template` into it.
 Then, make a Google Cloud Service Account with access to the Sheets API, and copy in all of the details.
 Reach out to me (hi@jeffz.dev) if you're working on this app once I'm no longer with the team, and I can give you the creds for my GC Service Account and Sheet id.

 ## Deployment
-I've deployed this on a personal Vercel account, because you can't deploy from a GitHub Organization without a Vercel teams account.
-DNS is on Namecheap.
-Reach out to me (hi@jeffz.dev) if you want to migrate.
+I've deployed this on the Flowboat CloudFlare account.
+Prod env vars are managed there.